Home Cocktails Ordinary Drink Alexander

 What is the origin of the Alexander cocktail?

-Can I substitute the gin in an Alexander cocktail?
+Can I use different types of cream in an Alexander cocktail?

-What type of gin works best in an Alexander cocktail?
+What is the role of nutmeg in the Alexander cocktail?

-Is the Alexander cocktail suitable for a dessert drink?
+Is the Alexander cocktail suitable for those who dislike gin?

-What is the best way to garnish an Alexander cocktail?
+What occasions are best suited for serving an Alexander cocktail?

 You Might Also Like